Turku Doctoral Programme of Molecular Medicine - Admission Criteria and Instructions for Applicants

 3. Research plan (max 3 pages excluding references, Arial, font 12).
 The plan should consist of: abstract, background and significance, aims and hypotheses, implementation plan, research environment, timetable and funding plan.

-a.)
-If you have completed your former degree(s) that make you eligible for doctoral studies at a higher education institution in Finland, you must attach the following items to the electronic application form:
+a) If you have completed your former degree(s) that make you eligible for doctoral studies at a higher education institution in Finland, you must attach your scanned original or the original electronic degree certificates, transcripts of study records and other educational documents which may be of relevance in the selection to the electronic application form.

 NB!
 Please keep your original degree certificates and other relevant educational documents at hand during the application process.